pulsar-edit/pulsar-edit.github.io/docs/blog/20230701-Daeraxa-JulyUpdate.md

 ---

-And just like that we are done with yet another month's updates.
-As ever if you want to get more involved the community then feel free to join in on our various [social channels](https://pulsar-edit.dev/community.html).
+And just like that, we are done with yet another month's updates.
+As ever, if you want to get more involved in the community, please join in on our various [social channels](https://pulsar-edit.dev/community.html).
 Hope to see you again this time next month!

 [@maurício szabo]: https://github.com/mauricioszabo
 [@confused-techie]: https://github.com/confused-Techie